agonper/ember-jqm-example/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+**Please be patient as I'm still working on a better documentation**

+This appears as a solution to work with JQuery Mobile on Ember CLI with the latest version of Ember.js (2.0)

+The idea is to create component wrappers for all the widgets included in JQuery Mobile.

 ## Prerequisites

 You will need the following things properly installed on your computer.